charmplusplus/charm/doc/ampi/03-using.rst

 patched version of glibc.

-As with PIE-Globals, this method compiles your user program as a Position Independent Executable (PIE) and links it against a special shim of function pointers.
+As with PIE-Globals, this method compiles your user program as a Position-Independent Executable (PIE) and links it against a special shim of function pointers.
 A small loader utility calls the glibc-specific function ``dlmopen`` on the PIE binary with a unique namespace index.
 The loader uses ``dlsym`` to populate the PIE binary's